infinum/eightshift-docs/website/docs/basics/autowiring.md

     $this->queryDocuments = $queryDocuments;
   }

-  // Here gog the rest of the DocumentsRoute implementation.
+  // Here goes the rest of the DocumentsRoute implementation.
 }
 ```